dyrdadev/milky-way-skybox-for-unity/README.md

 ---
 If the Milky Way isn't enough for you and you also need an Earth and Moon, check out the ["Moon and Earth"](https://github.com/keijiro/MoonAndEarth) package by [Keijiro Takahashi](https://github.com/keijiro).

+The credit for the ["Blue Marble"](https://visibleearth.nasa.gov/collection/1484/blue-marble) images goes to Visible Earth and the National Aeronautics and Space Administration (NASA).

 <p align=center>
     <br>
     <br>